MissDinosaur/Generative-AI-Based-Virtual-Glasses-Try-On/docs/technical_document.md

 2. Detecting facial keypoints
 3. Processing the glasses image
 4. Rotating and resizing the glasses
-5. Overlaying the final result
+5. Overlaying two processed images to gennerate the final result

 ---

 ## Assumptions & Design Choices
+- The glasses image has the alpha channel
 - The glasses must always be centered on the **nose bridge** — this avoids drift from eye misalignment or face shape variance.
 - The **scaling** is derived from facial proportions (distance between ears), ensuring size adaptation for different face sizes.
 - The **rotation** uses the angle between the eys to naturally tilt the glasses according to the user's face posture.